ropensci/eDNAjoint/README.md

 ## Example

 The main functionality in *eDNAjoint* is the use of `jointModel()` that will fit the model to data.
-Further functions like `summarize()` and `detection.calculate()` can be used to help with model fit interpretation.
+Further functions like `jointSummarize()` and `detectionCalculate()` can be used to help with model fit interpretation.

-This example fits the joint model to data from paired, replicated eDNA and seine sampling observations of endangered tidewater gobies (*Eucyclogobius newberryi*) from a study by Schmelzle and Kinziger (2016).
+This example fits the joint model to data from paired, replicated eDNA qPCR and seine sampling observations of endangered tidewater gobies (*Eucyclogobius newberryi*) from a study by Schmelzle and Kinziger (2016).
 The following variation of the joint model includes site-level covariates that scale the sensitivity of eDNA sampling relative to